-Because an individual may serve as one of the senior personnel on only one ANES proposal submitted in response to this solicitation, each person who will serve as the senior personnel for a project described in a proposal must include a statement that confirms their participation in this project and that specifies that they are not participating as a PI, co-PI, or member of the senior personnel on any other project seeking ANES support.
+Because an individual may serve as one of the senior personnel on only one ANES proposal submitted in response to this solicitation, each person who will serve as senior personnel for a project described in a proposal must include a statement that confirms their participation in this project and that specifies that they are not participating as a PI, co-PI, or member of the senior personnel on any other project seeking ANES support.

 The following statement from each individual serving as a member of the Senior Personnel on a project must be included as a supplementary document in the proposal.
-(This statement may be in the form of a signed statement or a statement sent by e-mail to the PI.)
-To: NSF ANES Face-to-Face and ANES Web Competitions From: Printed name of the individual collaborator or name of the organization and name and position of the official submitting this memo) By signing or transmitting this message electronically, I acknowledge that I am a PI, co-PI, or other member of the senior personnel for the project outlined in the proposal titled "(proposal title)," with(PI name) as the Principal Investigator.
-In addition, I confirm that I am not a PI, co-PI, or other member of the senior personnel for any other project submitted for the ANES competition.
-Signed: Organization: Date: If an individual is involved as PI, co-PI, or other member of the senior personnel on two or more ANES proposals submitted, all proposals with which that person is associated will be returned without review.
-Other Allowable Types of Supplementary Documentation The following kinds of documentation may be included as supplementary documentation in an ANES proposal.
-Letters of Collaboration Brief statements, whether written as letters or as free-standing e-mail messages from individuals and/or organizations that will work with the Pls and/or provide assistance for the proposed project, may be included as supplementary documents.
-Such letters are not needed from individuals included as senior personnel on a project or from subawardee organizations because their involvement in the project is affirmed by the inclusion of their biographical sketches and/or subaward budgets.
+(This statement may be in the form of a signed statement or a statement sent by e-mail to the Pl.)

+If an individual is involved as PI, co-PI, or other member of the senior personnel on two or more ANES proposals submitted, all proposals with which that person is associated will be returned without review.

+Other Allowable Types of Supplementary Documentation

+The following kinds of documentation may be included as supplementary documentation in an ANES proposal.

+Letters of Collaboration

+Brief statements, whether written as letters or as free-standing e-mail messages from individuals and/or organizations that will work with the PIs and/or provide assistance for the proposed project, may be included as supplementary documents.
+Such letters are not needed from individuals included as senior personnel on a project or from sub-awardee organizations because their involvement in the project is affirmed by the inclusion of their biographical sketches and/or subaward budgets.

 Letters of collaboration should focus on the willingness of the letter's author to collaborate or provide assistance for the project in ways that have been outlined in the proposal.
 Such letters should not argue for support of the project by articulating in greater detail what activities the collaborator will undertake and/or by elaborating reasons for supporting the project.
 Such additional text may be included in the project description of the proposal but is not permitted in a supplementary document.

-The Political Science program director strongly recommends the use of a template like the following for letters of collaboration.
+The Accountable Institutions and Behavior program director strongly recommends the use of a template like the following for letters of collaboration.
 If this template or very similar text is not used, the text provided by the letter's author must be equally brief and to the point.
-Inclusion of longer etters may result in the PIs being forced to remove such letters (with no other changes to the proposal permitted) or in NSF's returning the proposal without review.
-Suggested template for a letter of collaboration.
-(This statement may be in the form of a signed statement or a statement sent by email to the PI.)
-To: NSF ANES Face-to-Face and ANES Web Competitions From: [Insert the name of the individual collaborator or insert the name of the organization and the name and position of the official submitting this statement] By signing below or by transmitting this message electronically, I acknowledge that I/my organization [Choose appropriate text] will collaborate in and/or assist with the conduct of the project described in the proposal titled "" [Insert proposal title] with [Insert the PI's name] as the Principal Investigator. /My organization [Choose appropriate text] will provide assistance as described in the project description of this proposal.
-Signed: Organization: Date: IRB Certifications
+Inclusion of longer letters may result in the PIs being forced to remove such letters (with no other changes to the proposal permitted) or in NSF's returning the proposal without review.

+IRB Certifications